alexsjcho/docker-demo/README.md

 - **Platform engineers** building internal developer platforms who want to see how to structure containerized applications that developers can easily run locally
 - **DevOps engineers transitioning from VMs to containers** who need to understand service discovery, container networking, and orchestration concepts
 - **Site Reliability Engineers (SREs)** looking for examples of resilience patterns (health checks, auto-restart, rate limiting) in containerized environments

-If you're responsible for containerizing applications, setting up local development environments, or designing service architectures, this project demonstrates essential patterns you'll use in production.

-This demo is ideal for:

-- **Full-stack developers** learning Docker Compose and container orchestration basics
-- **Backend developers** expanding into frontend development who need to understand service communication patterns
-- **Frontend developers** moving into full-stack who want to see how services interact in a containerized environment
-- **DevOps beginners** looking for a practical example of multi-container applications with health checks and dependency management
-- **Students and bootcamp graduates** building portfolio projects that demonstrate modern deployment practices

-If you're comfortable with JavaScript/Node.js but new to Docker Compose, or if you understand Docker basics but want to see a complete, production-pattern application, this project is for you.

 ---